-Using the estimated increase in consumption, the elasticity estimates by consumer category allow me to estimate the change in consumer surplus per person using Equation 21.
-I aggregate this figure based on the consumer base of the selected assemblies in Table C3.
-The aggregate increase in consumer surplus due to such informal subsidies is \$22.72 million over the election term of the ruling party.
+Using the estimated increase in consumption, the elasticity estimates by consumer category allow me to estimate the change in consumer surplus per person using Equation 18.
+I aggregate this figure based on the consumer base of the selected assemblies in Table C4 and used that estimate to scale it up to all the assemblies aligned with the governing party.
+The aggregate increase in consumer surplus due to such informal subsidies is \$335 million over the election term of the ruling party.

 The welfare losses from these political actions are more than twice the gains in consumer surplus.
-As this estimate comes from a subset of constituencies within a bandwidth (in terms of winning margin) of 12,000 votes, the true losses could be much higher.
 However, both measures are more nuanced than these figures may indicate.
-Receiving greater electricity access is associated with numerous benefits in terms of labor force participation (Dinkelman, 2011), economic development (Lipscomb et al., 2013; Rud, 2012) and health (Barron and Torero, 2017), among several others.
-If consumers do not price these gains into their demand for electricity, then I would be under-estimating the increase in consumer surplus.
+Receiving greater electricity access is associated with numerous benefits in terms of labor force participation (Dinkelman, 2011) and economic development (Lipscomb et al., 2013).
+If consumers do not price these gains into their demand, then the consumer surplus gains may be underestimated.